DeveloPassion/website/README.md

 Ideas:

--   add keyboard support on services page (go from one block to the next)
+-   add keyboard support on services page (go from one block to the next): https://www.npmjs.com/package/react-hotkeys
 -   Condense a bit (reduce top/bottom margins on desktop)